smetanadvorak/alpes_hand_interface/README.md

 h.write_register(VOIES.INDEX, REGISTRES.MODE_CMD_MOTEUR, 1)
 h.write_registers_across(REGISTRES.MODE_CMD_MOTEUR, [0,0,0,1,1,1])
 ```
-Where the last argument is the integer that you want to right into the register (or a list, in case of writing to all the motors).
+Where the last argument __data__ is the integer or a list of integers that you want to write into the register(s).

-If you want to see the contents of all registers of a specific channel (middlefinger, in this example), you can use:
+Finally, if you want to see the contents of all registers of a specific channel (middlefinger, in this example), you can use:
 ```python
 h.get_memory_dump()
 print(h.memory_dump[VOIES.MAJEUR])